intempt/intempt-intemptjs/README.md

 Custom collections allow you to bring custom data into your organization.

+## Create Custom Collection
+To start tracking custom events for our organization, after creating a [source](https://app.intempt.com/sources) you intend to use on your website, navigate to schema then use the schema Builder to create a collection with your personalized fields.
+Make sure to add a visitorId field and set a profile identifier as one of its properties.
+[See intempt docs for keys and identifiers](https://dev.intempt.com/#keys-and-identifiers) to find out why.

+Make sure to also add an eventId to your schema.
+This depends on your use case.
+Adding an eventId fields tracks each event but without an eventId, existing data is replaced

+Set up other custom field properties that match the data you plan to track.

 Intempt automatically tracks a number of events.
 You can log a custom event by calling Intempt's recordEvent function, passing in a set of key-value pairs.

 ```javascript
     intempt.recordEvent('COLLECTION_NAME', {